RickStrahl/BlogPosts/2025-04/TheStrongArmOfDotNetWrestlingWithX64andArm64/TheStrongArmOfDotNetWrestlingWithX64andArm64.md

 The idea is that the `PlatformTarget` is changed between `AnyCPU` and `arm64` for the appropriate build.
 Building this way produces identical output EXCEPT for the launcher EXE which are customized for the specified platform.

 The `<Target>` at the bottom then copies the Arm64 exe to `MarkdownMonsterArm64.exe`.
 I actually copy this into my **project folder** rather than the build folder and set the file to **Copy if newer** which copies the file into the output directory on build.
-The reason for this is, so I don't have to build the arm64 exe every time.
+This may seem odd, but the reason for this is so I don't have to build the arm64 exe every time - I only build when I want to update the version number.

-> Remember the launcher doesn't depend on specific versions so you can build your launcher once and continue to use it with newer versions of your project.
+> Remember the launcher doesn't depend on specific versions of the DLL, so you can build your launcher once and continue to use it with newer versions application.
 I like to update the launcher with each minor version which doesn't change very frequently.
 There are probably 20 release builds within a minor version, and I only have to rev the minor version once for all those builds.

 To build the two exe's you have a couple of options: